The body isn’t just a “thing”: it is alive and has its own relationship with the world.

-As a painter, Calida Garcia Rawles explores the intersecting themes that connect race, gender, and identity politics.
-Her current practice focuses on a series of large-scale paintings that examine the physical, social, and psychological pressures which manifest from the body.
-Her paintings are derived from the internal and external pressures of being a woman, and from the weight that the black male and black female body carry in today’s social climate.
+Through painting, Rawles examines the intersecting themes that connect race, gender, and identity politics.
+Her practice focuses on series of paintings that examine the physical, social, and psychological pressures which manifest from the body.